Corni33/CarND_P4_AdvancedLaneLines/README.md

 ### Line Area Masking

 To get a better estimate of which pixels belong to the left and right lane line respectively, the binary image now gets masked (by applying logical "AND") with a distinct lane line mask for each lane line (cell 10).
-A lane line mask contains an area estimate for where the lane line might be now given that we know where it was in the last frame that has been processed:
+A lane line mask contains an area estimate for where the lane line might be now given that we know where it was in the last frame that has been processed.
+The lane line masks might look something like this:

 ![alt-text-1](./readme_images/mask_left.png "mask for left lane line") ![alt-text-1](./readme_images/mask_right.png "mask for right lane line")